HarryWang999/BankerGPT/README.md

 - in the Terminal, you can run `python3 2.data_extractor.py` to execute the data cleaner and data extractor.

 ## BankerGPT
-- Add you OpenAI key in the file `gpt_key.txt` and replace with everything
+- Add your OpenAI key in the file `gpt_key.txt` and replace it with everything
 - in the Terminal, you can run `python3 3.run_bankergpt.py` to execute the BankerGPT function

+## Misc
+- `banker_table_config.yml`: config the position of your output table, which connected to other tables
+- `gpt_key.txt`: Add your OpenAI key in the file `gpt_key.txt` and replace it with everything
+- `config.json`: in the `config.json` file, you can config all the parameters for crawling and extractor

 ## Income Statement Prompt 1 Examples